 At Gordonstoun, our Wellbeing and Child Protection policy is based upon the GIRFEC approach and compliant with the Children and Young People's Act (Scotland) 2014, which includes making reference to the ongoing development of this legislation.
 GIRFEC involves early, proactive intervention in order to create a supportive environment for the children in our care and identify any additional support that may be required as early as possible.
-Under the Children and Young People (Scotland) Act 2014, Gordonstoun feels it is appropriate to provide a Named Person service for every child or young person in the school's care.
+Under the Children and Young People (Scotland) Act 2014, Gordonstoun provides a Named Person service for every child or young person in the school's care.
+Families can opt out of the service this provides, though it will always remain available as a means of co-ordinating support effectively.